betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 ---
 layout: page
 title: Attribute Configuration
-permalink: /attribute-configuration/
 nav_order: 30
 parent: Domain Configuration
 ---

 # Attribute Configuration

 Entities have attributes describing the data of the entity.
-You can define its aspects by the this configuration type.
+You can define its aspects by the this configuration type, in YAML, JSON or a configuration object.
+In the following examples we will prefer YAML and use a configuration object only when necessary.

 ### Configuration Type